znatri/HeartFailurePredictor-CS4641/PROPOSAL.md

 ![Coefficients](https://i.imgur.com/xfO7rkb.png)

-In the image, the coefficients for 'Time,' 'Ejection Fraction,' and 'Serum Creatinine' have magnitudes of -1.5, -0.7, and 0.7, respectively.
+In the image above, the coefficients for 'Time,' 'Ejection Fraction,' and 'Serum Creatinine' have magnitudes of -1.5, -0.7, and 0.7, respectively.

 The 'Time' variable, representing the follow-up period in days, exhibits a negative correlation with heart risk.
 As the duration between doctor visits increases, there is a corresponding decrease in the likelihood of heart risk.
 This negative correlation is intuitively understandable, as extended intervals between medical check-ups may indicate a lower risk of heart issues.